managedcoder/ACSAgentHub/README.md

 an Escalate trigger that you can look at to see how to code an escalation and then try it out by using the **Start bot** command.
 After the bot starts, choose the **Open Web Chat** option in the flyout menu that appears when the bot finishes it's startup processing.
 Type, _**talk to human**_ to start an escalation experience.
-There's a short [demo video](http://add-demo-here) you can watch that shows all these steps and various escalation and agent management scenaios you can replicate using this sample app.
+There's a short [demo video](http://aka.ms/acshub-start?t=119) you can watch that shows all these steps and various escalation and agent management scenaios you can replicate using this sample app.

-### <a name="DemoingPostDeployment"></a>Demoing ACSAgentHub in the Future
+### <a name="RestartingRuntime"></a>Restarting the ACSAgentHub runtime environment
-The deployment scripts actually did two things: 1) Deploy the Azure services the ACSAgentHub requires and 2) configured and launched the runtime environment needed to demo the ACSAgentHub.
-In the future, you'll only need to configure and launch the runtime which you can do by running this command in PowerShell in the root solution folder (i.e., the one that contains the ACSAgentHub.sln file):
+In the future, to restart the ACSAgentHub runtime after it's been shutdown, you'll need to run this command in PowerShell in the root solution folder (i.e., the one that contains the ACSAgentHub.sln file).
+When it finishes, the runtime environment will be ready to use just like it was after it was initially deployed.
 &nbsp;
 ```
 .\Deployment\Scripts\deploy_and_configure.ps1 -hubName <hub name> -resourceGroup <hub resource group> -ngrokFullPath <ngrok path> -configurationOnly true